-Mitigation Number/Name Aspect/Section Mitigation Measure Reason for Mitigation Measure SWGW2 During construction - erosion and sediment control Erosion and sediment control measures, in accordance with Council's requirements, and the plan in the FIRA at Appendix 8 as well as the Soil Management Plan approved under Mitigation Measure CON2, are to be implemented during construction works.
+Mitigation Number/Name Aspect/Section Mitigation Measure Reason for Mitigation Measure Dewatering measures are known and if required, a dewatering plan/groundwater management plan is prepared and implemented during site works before works recommence on site; All relevant approvals for dewatering are obtained prior to the continuation of works; unexpectedly encountered on the site during works.
+A suitably qualified geotechnical engineer is to be engaged to advise on any further measures to be implemented to ensure no adverse impact to the quality or quantity of groundwater.
+SWGW2 During construction Erosion and sediment control measures, in accordance with Council's requirements, and the plan in the FIRA at Appendix 8 as well as the Soil Management Plan approved under Mitigation Measure CON2, are to be implemented during construction works.
 To ensure protection of downstream drainage lines, assets, ecosystems or existing hydrological systems from silt, waste and sediment from the site.
 SWGW3 Prior to and during construction Prior to construction commencing on site, the mitigation measures outlined in the Supplementary Geotechnical Investigation Report at Appendix 13 are to be adopted, as required as part of the approval for the CEMP.
 To ensure the geotechnical constraints of the site are managed and the proposed buildings built to the relevant soil and groundwater characteristics